blackbirdcoder/Evgeny-TechnoNinja/README.md

 ## Who am I 👽

 An enthusiastic programmer, I like minimal techno, science fiction and ufology.
 I respect the underground and the old school.
-Like freedom.
+I like freedom.